datajoint/datajoint-elements/install.md

 + Alternatively, for simplicity of this tutorial you can use the DataJoint Playground tutorial database located at `tutorial-db.datajoint.io` which has already been configured.
-    + Please note that the tutorial database should not be used for your experimental analysis as the storage is not persistent.
+Please note that the tutorial database should not be used for your experimental analysis as the storage is not persistent.

 ## Install a version control system

 + Git is an open-source, distributed version control system for collaborating with software development.
 GitHub is a platform that hosts projects managed with Git.
-As the example DataJoint workflows are hosted on GitHub, we will use Git to clone (i.e. download) this repository.
+As the example DataJoint workflows are hosted on GitHub, we will use Git to clone (i.e., download) this repository.

 + For your own DataJoint workflow development we recommended that you use Git and GitHub for collaboration.